Frogzalcoatl/mcbedrock-minigames/README.md

 - Kill Tracker
 	- Uses the EntityHurtAfterEvent to recognize undirect kills, such as knocking a player into the void.
-	- cooldownTicks represents the max amount of time that a kill will still be counted after last hit.
+	- CooldownTicks represents the max amount of time that a kill will still be counted after last hit.
 	- An optional onKill callback can be included, which is useful for death messages.
-	- if includeMobs is set to true, killing mobs will trigger the onKill callback.
+	- If includeMobs is set to true, killing mobs will trigger the onKill callback.

 - Projectile Tracker
 	- Can be used to kill projectiles shot by a player on leave.